net-zero-dri/net-zero-dri.github.io/sandpit.md

 **When?**

 2x consecutive days.
-In February 2022.
+In Spring 2022.
 Exact dates to be confirmed.

 **Where?**